come hear Lars Meyer on

 this Wednesday February 20th

 I am joining UGA's fantastic Linguistics Department in Fall 2018 after a stint as a full-time research scientist at Deepmind.
 My work centers on language comprehension -- how are we able to understand one another, just by hearing a sequence of words, one by one?
 I have sought to answer this question through cognitive modeling -- analyzing the human mind via computer simulation.
 For more on this line of research, check out this book-length monograph.

 I am happily married to Peggy Renwick.

 ScB (Cognitive Science) Brown University 1998

 Finding Syntax in Human Encephalography with Beam Search.
 With Chris Dyer, Adhiguna Kuncoro and Jonathan R. Brennan.
-To be presented at the 56th Annual Meeting of the Association for Computational Linguistics.
-Note: best paper award. arxiv version.
+Proceedings of the 56th Annual Meeting of the Association for Computational Linguistics.
+Note: received Best Paper award.

 Localising Memory Retrieval and Syntactic Composition: an fMRI study of naturalistic language comprehension.
 With Shohini Bhattasali, Murielle Fabre, Wen-Ming Luh, Hazem Al Saied, Mathieu Constant, Christophe Pallier, Jonathan R. Brennan and R. Nathan Spreng.
 To appear in a special issue of Language, Cognition & Neuroscience devoted to Natural Spoken Story Comprehension edited by Katerina D. Kandylaki.